snap-stanford/MAG/README.md

 4. Top Affiliations by Sum of Paper Citations

 The sample_out dir contains the top 1000 lines of the outputs of these files.

+The working codes are stored in the src/ directory. python_based/ is an implementation that relies heavily on Python to do the processing, while snap_based/ in an implementation that implements the operations based on SNAP primitives.